zlElo/zlElo/README.md

 <p align="center">- Ask me about Python, some HTML</p>

 <p align="center">⚡ Fun fact: WhatsApp is out for me.
-I use the Signal messenger since over 2 years and im very happy!</p>
+I use the Signal messenger since over 2 years and it's amazing!</p>

 <p align="center">